top of page

-As a participatory theatre company of Sanctuary, our aim is to be a place of welcome, help social inclusion and provide people who were forced to flee their homes a platform to express themselves and be heard as well as an opportunity to change the negative narrative often associated with refugees.
+As a participatory theatre company of Sanctuary, we aim to be a place of welcome and provide people who were forced to flee their homes with a platform to express themselves and be heard, as well as an opportunity to change the negative narrative often associated with refugees.

-These aims defined the form of our work.
+Our aims define the form of our work.

-- Mixed cast involving refugee communities and local people.
+- Mixed cast involving refugee communities and local people to fight isolation & promote social inclusion beyond our shows and workshops.

 "The boat journey". - Borderline -